-If God judges nations during the Church Age, why did the New Testament writers fail to mention it?
-Specifically and illustratively, would it not have been appropriate for Christ to warn Pilate or Paul to warn Caesar of impending national judgment?
-If they did warn these political leaders, it is odd that nothing of the sort has been recorded by the Holy Spirit who inspired the writers of Scripture.
+If God judges nations during the Church Age, why did the NT writers fail to mention it?
+Specifically and illustratively, would it not have been appropriate for Christ to caution Pilate or Paul to warn Caesar of impending national judgment?
+If neither Christ nor Paul warned these political leaders, it is odd that nothing of the sort has been recorded by the Holy Spirit Who inspired the writers of Scripture.

-Further, Paul used very little if any ink on the end of his quill to discuss the morality of the Roman Empire.
-If God judges nations today, one would think he would have implored the Empire to reverse directions if indeed divine judgment was around the corner.
+Furthermore, Paul used very little if any ink on the end of his quill to discuss the morality of the Roman Empire.
+If God judges nations today, surely Paul would have implored the Empire to reverse directions if indeed divine judgment was around the corner.
 His accounts during his imprisonment in Caesar’s household (cf. Philippians) are void of “Caesarian moralisms” but rich in terms of evangelization (cf. 4:22).
-Even when writing to Philemon, (in the book of Philemon) a slave owner, Paul never said anything regarding the evils of national slavery; he provides no hints that it would provoke the judgment of God upon Rome.
+Even when writing to Philemon (in the book by that name), a slave owner, Paul never said anything regarding the evils of national slavery; he provides no hints that it would provoke the judgment of God upon Rome.
 Would not a warning have been in order?
-The New Testament is devoid of Christ or the apostles threatening political leaders with the hammer of God’s national judgment.
-They don’t model a ministry of national damnation, nor suggest such for other believers after them.
+The NT is devoid of threatening political leaders with the hammer of God’s national judgment by Christ or the apostles.
+They did not model a ministry of national damnation nor suggest such for other believers after them.

 Poignantly, John the Baptist rebuked the person of Herod, not the nation of Rome (cf. Mark 6:17–18).
 This insight should prove sobering, informative, and instructive for Christian public servants.

 F. REVELATION CHAPTERS TWO AND THREE RELATE TO THE CHURCH AND NOT THE STATE10